 2011 – Rose Prize for highest ranking History finalist.

-2011 – John Lowerson Prize for best History dissertation
+2011 – John Lowerson Prize for best History dissertation.

-that hope doth lead from day to day." - Anne Boleyn
+"Remember me when you do pray, that hope doth lead from day to day." - Anne Boleyn